Imagine never worrying about money again.

 On the side, I became relatively wealthy.
 I gained more than a decade of investing experience, investing my own money as well as researching/writing about hundreds of companies and investment topics on the side.
 I saved money and invested a massive percentage of my income each year, and kept my housing expenses relatively flat even as my income doubled and tripled.

 For example, while the average American spends 37% of their income on housing, I got that number down to 10%.
-While people spend an average of 19% of their income on transportation, mine is well under 5%.
-But I still spend money on things that truly make me happy, like travel.
+While people spend an average of 19% of their income on transportation, mine was well under 5%.
+But I still spent money on things that truly made me happy, like travel.
 I fly to a new country every two years or so.

 I now have hundreds of thousands of dollars stashed away growing and paying dividends, enough to cover my expenses for many years.
 In addition, I have multiple side income streams that diversify and increase my total income, and that I can focus on and grow if any of my other income streams dry up.